Curry-Puff/Starstrings-50/README.md

 # STRINGSTARS 50

-Hello everyone, my name is Anirudh Thumma and this is my CS50 final project!
+Hello, my name is Anirudh Thumma and this is my CS50 final project!

 * This is a platformer and so all you need to do to win is to just reach the end